Altiozz/Altiozz/README.md

 - 👋 Hi, I’m @Altiozz
 - 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning C# and Php Do not hesitate to help me
+- 🌱 I’m currently learning  Php !
+Do not hesitate to help me
-- 📫 How to reach me altioz.private@gmail.com
+- 📫 How to reach me osiowalex.ao23@gmail.com

 <!---
 Altiozz/Altiozz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.